Laboratoria/ajax-api-test/README.md

 This project has a model to store music records.
 In order to start rails webserver without getting errors, you should run ```rake db:migrate``` command, this will create a SQLite database on your development environment.

 Finally, you should run ```rails server``` or ```rails s``` command.

+## The Task

+Currently, there is no data validation when a movie is added through the website.
+Your task is to add basic JavaScript-based validation for the song title, artist, year, and genre inputs.
+Submitted values must meet the following criteria:

+- All validation must be done with JavaScript/jQuery.
+- None of the fields may be blank.
+- Leading and trailing whitespace must be removed from the input.
+- The song title must have a maximum of 40 characters.
+- The song artist must have a maximum of 60 characters.
+- The year should be a positive whole integer, and must be between 1900 and *current year*, inclusive.
+- The genre must have a maximum length of 30 characters.